akavel/garden/20240616-2225-@solo-nondisappointed.@ironsworn.@bud.md

 So, as was said at the beginning of this article:
 _don't let a roll (or any other game mechanic) make you disappointed or anxious_.
 Apply all the time and with impunity.

+If you are afraid that this is cheating: your whole narrative is cheating.
+In real world, there is no faster-than-light travel in space.
+In real world, there are no dragons, and they wouldn't be able to fly.
+You cannot perfectly simulate real world in your narrative, so you're always cheating in it.
+And that is totally ok.
+That's why it is not called reality simulation, but A Story.
+A Story does not have to be realistic.
+It's much nicer when it's enjoyable instead.

 (Writing this text was triggered by the wording I encountered in [a post in r/Solo_Roleplaying](https://old.reddit.com/comments/1dgu658/-/l8sq9i6/) - thanks!